 Quality breeding’s do not happen by accident..

-Again I emphasize that this is my opinion based from my own experience being in the breed for some 30 years. (some abstracts/quotes from Bob Flyn, a good breeder)
+Again I emphasise that this is my opinion based from my own experience being in the breed for some 30 years. (some abstracts/quotes from Bob Flyn, a good breeder)

 Is there good breeders out there?